 If spousal support is warranted

 An experienced NYC uncontested divorce lawyer can help a couple understand the laws and guide the couple toward the resolution of these matters in an informal and amicable way.
-At The Law Office of Ryan Besinque, our team of experienced divorce attorneys can help make sure that the best interest of all concerned, including the interest of your children are prioritized.
+At The Law Office of Ryan Besinque, our team of experienced divorce attorneys can help make sure that the best interest of all concerned, including the interest of your children is prioritized.
 To schedule a free consultation, get in touch at (929) 251-4477.

 Any couple divorcing in New York, whether contested or uncontested, will need to meet the state residency requirements.
 In order to divorce in New York: